FDP control in multivariate linear models using the bootstrap: Further Theory

 \begin{claim} Suppose that the global null is not true, i.e. $ \beta \not= 0 $, then permuting $ Y $ is not equivalent to generating data under the global null (and so cannot be used to generate under the null and provide strong control over contrasts). \end{claim} \begin{proof} Let $ P $ be a permutation matrix, then

 Now

 by exchangability.
-However $ PX\beta \not= 0 $ so it is not true that $ PY \sim \epsilon $ which is what we want (because we need to simulate under the null model, in order to apply the subset pivotality condition to provide strong control over contrasts). $ PX\beta $ is a random variable (due to randomness in $ P $) with a non-zero mean and variance.
+However $ PX\beta \not= 0 $ so it is not true that $ PY \sim \epsilon $ which is what we want (because we need to simulate under the null model, in order to provide strong control over contrasts). $ PX\beta $ is a random variable (due to randomness in $ P $) with a non-zero mean and variance.
 So regressing $ PY $ against $ X $ gives linear model coefficients of

 Now, under exchangeability,

 which indeed is the distribution of the linear model estimates under the null, however

 which causes a problem. \end{proof}